 DCOS_DIR environment variable.

-- Updating to the DC/OS CLI 0.5.x and running any CLI command triggers conversion from the old to the new configuration structure.
+- If you update to the DC/OS CLI 0.5.x and run any CLI command, it will trigger conversion from the old to the new configuration structure.

 - After you call

 dcos cluster setup, (or after conversion has occurred), if you attempt to update the cluster configuration using a

 dcos config setcommand, the command displays a warning message saying the command is deprecated and the cluster configuration state may now be corrupted.